ripsawridge/site/site/contents/_cma/2012/shorts.md

 ### Hochstaufen
 <i>April 4, 2012</i>

 Hiked up Hochstaufen, mainly because I'd hardly done any hikes over the Salzburg area and was looking for something new.
 Foolishly, I wore tennis shoes and didn't bring an ice axe.
 The "Jaeger Steig" trail I used to reach the summit featured many, many snowy traverses on the south face of the mountain.
 On the summit I wrung cups of water out of my socks.
 It would have been a lot better to have proper boots.
 But the weather was nice and the views were great.
 I took an easier trail down, but still dealt with long snow traverses.
 Eventually I did some boot glissading and sitting glissades to lose lots of elevation.
-Photos <a href="https://www.flickr.com/photos/ripsawridge/sets/72157629380407614/">here</a>.

 ### Downhill skiing, Les 2 Alpes
 <i>March 31, 2012</i>